 Discussion and practice in fundamentals of correct pronunciation and enunciation for singing utilizing the International Phonetic Alphabet.
 In-class performance of selected literature is required.

 MU 153.
-Piano.
-1 hour
+Beginning Piano.

 Individual instruction; objectives set according to student's desire and performance level.
 Credit students only.
 May be repeated for credit.